milescajus/2D_pathfinder/README.md

 TODO
 ---
 - switch to using Tuples for all coordinates
-- create graphical representation / application (potentially Godot)
+- create graphical representation based on Godot's A\* demo
 - compare default `List.Sort()` with `Move_alt()`

 ## Runtime Comparison